Some thoughts on the Decolonization of Religious Studies

 Such decolonisation is a political programme that has the potential to challenge and largely transform many of the political, social, and legal assumptions of contemporary western society.
 At its most basic level it is a recognition that the injustices are not only historic — and that there is continuing violence caused by the legacies of colonialism, that are most obviously manifest in the Dakota Pipeline, the marginalisation of and discrimination against Indigenous people, in the need for protest such as Black Lives Matter, in mass incarceration, and much more.

 Whilst some scholars of religion may not necessarily wish to become activists and to try to achieve such social justice, it is still important at a disciplinary (i.e., structural) level to recognise this gaping wound that festers within today’s world.
 As a discipline that seeks to promote scholarship on a global level, those who study and teach in this area need to be aware that this is a challenge, and that silence about it serves particular interests and politics.
-In short, decolonisation is not simply a matter of words, even though words matter a great deal — in what scholars say, and what students are taught.
+In short, decolonisation is not simply a matter of words, even though words matter a great deal — in what scholars say, and what students are taught (and also in the silences, in what is not said and not included in the syllabus).

 Decolonisation of Knowledge